This is a guide covering bulb mode in photography.

 Shooting using bulb mode in daylight holds almost no value and functionality (unless you have extremely good ND filters).
 The best time to try using bulb mode is at night.

-In this article we explained about the bulb mode definition and explained around bulb shutter speed.
+In this article, we explained the bulb mode definition and explained around bulb shutter speed.
 To recap this article:

 - Bulb mode can catch huge amounts of exposure since you can open the shutter for so long.
 It can also leave a trail of lights via the magic of slow shutter speeds, giving a sense of movement to a photo.